Tax Savings for Owners of Income-Producing Historic Buildings

 You can claim the federal credit on Internal Revenue Service (IRS) form 3468 for the tax year in which the rehabilitated building is placed in service (that is, returned to use).
 There are also provisions for claiming the credit for phased projects.

-The state credit must be claimed in equal installments over a 5-year period, beginning with the year in which the property is placed in service.
-If the tax credit installment exceeds your tax liability for any of these 5 years, you may carry the credit installment forward for up to 5 more years.
+The state credit must be claimed in equal installments beginning with the year in which the property is placed in service.
+If placed in service after June 9, 2015, the installment equals 33% of the credit amount.
+If placed in service after June 30, 2003 before June 8, 2015 the credit installment equals 20% of the credit amount.
+If the tax credit installment exceeds your tax liability you may carry the credit installment forward for up to 5 more years.
 You will claim the credit by submitting South Carolina Department of Revenue (DOR) form SC SCH TC-21 with a copy of your federal income tax return showing the credit claimed.
 The form is available on the DOR website.

 How do I get started?

 1. Determine if your building is listed in the National Register of Historic Places.
-View National Register nomination forms and photographs.
+Use the SC Historic Properties Record (SCHPR) and/or ArchSite(GIS) (Public View Map) to search for National Register listings.

 2. Visit the National Park Service Tax Incentives website at or call 803-896-6174 for more detailed information about the tax credits for income-producing buildings.
 This web page is a summary and does not address every aspect of the tax programs.